-If you are learning Kubernetes then you might had heard of Ingress object which is used for allowing external access to the Kubernetes cluster.
+If you are learning Kubernetes then you might had heard of Ingress object which is used to allow external network access to the Kubernetes cluster.
 For doing a hands on, Minikube is one of the widely used software which setups Kubernetes environment.
-In this article, I am going to show you how to enable Ingress on Minikube and a example which uses Ingress as resource.
+In this article, I am going to show you how to enable Ingress in Minikube and a example on how to use it.

 Before You Begin

-You should have Minikube working along with Kubernetes cluster, Kubernetes dashboard.
+You should have a working Minikube setup and dashboard.
 The kubectl tool must be installed and working in tandem with Minikube.

 Enable Ingress Controller